 Dispelling the Common Myths About AFib

 Atrial fibrillation (AFib) is a common condition affecting millions of people worldwide.
-Many rumors and outdated information exist about the condition, so let’s get the facts straight and separate truth from fiction.
-Here are nine common myths about AFib:
+As with many diseases and chronic illness, there are many rumors and outdated information that exist regarding AFib.
+In order to be able to live your best life, you need to be aware of and consider these misconceptions and myths about AFib, so let’s get the facts straight and separate truth from fiction.

 1. AFib Only Affects the Elderly